 Caterpillar Fungus, Caterpillar Mushroom, Cs-4, Champignon Chenille, Chinese Caterpillar Fungus, Cordyceps sinensis, Dong Chong Xia Cao, Dong Chong Zia Cao, Hsia Ts'Ao Tung Ch'Ung, Ophiocordyceps sinensis, Tochukaso, Vegetable Caterpillar.<br/><br/>

 Overview InformationCordyceps is a fungus that lives on certain caterpillars in the high mountain regions of China.
-Supplement makers are able to get enough of the product to sell because cordyceps will reproduce in the laboratory.
+Natural cordyceps is hard to get and may be expensive.
+Most supplements are made with cordyceps grown in a laboratory.

 How does it work?Cordyceps might improve immunity by stimulating cells and specific chemicals in the immune system.
 It may also have activity against cancer cells and may shrink tumor size, particularly with lung or skin cancers.